Happy Gay Travel

 Day 10 - An Alpine Jewel – Hiking to Rob Roy Glacier

-New Zealand gay adventure tour - glacier hikeToday we take you to an alpine jewel in the Matukituki River valley, one of our guide’s favorite alpine valleys in New Zealand.
-Less than half an hour from Wanaka, carved wide by ancient glaciers and framed by towering peaks deep in Mt Aspiring National Park, the lower portions of the valley pasture sheep, cattle, and imported Red Stag Deer, while the higher ridges sparkle with ice caps, remnant snow-pack, and small glaciers.
-A moderate hike of a few hours takes us just above treeline, where we will have spectacular views across to a hanging glacier clinging tightly to the steeps of Rob Roy Peak (8,550 feet).
-Rarely is such alpine scenery available without a multi-day trek and we are sure that you’ll enjoy the dozens of waterfalls tumbling over the cliffs as it melts from the ice, including an 800-foot wonder, and occasionally tumbling small and large chunks of ice, calving off the glacier.
+A moderate hike of a few hours takes us just above the treeline, where we will have spectacular views across to a hanging glacier clinging tightly to the steeps of Rob Roy Peak (8,550 feet).
+Rarely is such alpine scenery available without a multi-day trek and we are sure that you’ll enjoy the dozens of waterfalls tumbling over the cliffs as it melts from the ice, including an 800-foot wonder, and occasionally tumbling small and large chunks of ice, calving of the glacier.

-If you would prefer a lighter activity today, you can sign up for one of many other activities offered.
+If you would prefer a lighter activity today, you can sign up for one of the many other activities offered.
 Biking, wine tours, or even a full day of paragliding lessons on Mt.
 Iron, overlooking the lake, at a site known for its steady winds.
 Or have a relaxing wander around town, perhaps a hike or bike ride on a nearby trail then read a book on the shores of glacially-carved Lake Wanaka.

 Day 11 - Wonders of Wanaka or a Flight to Milford Sound

 New Zealand gay canyoningToday is a free day to allow you to choose your activity and enjoy more of this beautiful part of New Zealand.
-While biking, hiking, lake kayaking, and even rock climbing all on offer, many clients choose to have some downtime today to enjoy our wonderful lodge, get a massage, and remind themselves that this is, after all, a vacation.
+While biking, hiking, lake kayaking, and even rock climbing are all on offer, many clients choose to have some downtime today to enjoy our wonderful lodge, get a massage, and remind themselves that this is, after all, a vacation.

 If you are up for more Kiwi adventure, we suggest considering a flight across the peaks to the mighty fjord on the southwest coast, Milford Sound.
 Or if you have a strong attraction to adrenaline and one of the best activities offered in New Zealand, you can’t miss a day of canyoning.

-The small craft flight to Milford Sound is a 45-minute panorama of ice-fields, jagged peaks, and 800-foot waterfalls to what Rudyard Kipling described as the eighth wonder of the natural world.
 On arrival in the fjord, you board a medium-sized tourist boat and cruise near fur seals basking in the sun and under Mitre Peak rising a full mile above the water.
 You’ll then fly back to Wanaka, usually arriving back by early afternoon.
 The flight is weather-dependent and if the weather doesn’t cooperate today, you can try for Milford again when we’re in Queenstown.

 Wanaka, New Zealand gay adventure tourAlternatively, if you are reasonably fit and adventurous, then we strongly urge you to try a sport you may never have heard of: Canyoning (known in North America as canyoneering).